lukebrandonfarrell/voltra/CONTRIBUTING.md

 ## Troubleshooting

 - EISDIR: illegal operation on a directory, read
   - Cause: Using an old compiled plugin that attempts to copy a directory as a file.
   - Fix:
     1. Rebuild the plugin: `npx tsc -p plugin/tsconfig.json`.
     2. Re-run prebuild in the example app: `(cd example && npx expo prebuild -p ios)`.

 - Cannot find module './plugin/build'
   - Cause: You ran `npm run clean:plugin` (which deletes `plugin/build/`) and didn’t rebuild.
   - Fix: `npx tsc -p plugin/tsconfig.json` from the repo root.

-- Widget target missing VoltraUI/ folder in Xcode
+- Widget target missing Voltra/ folder in Xcode
   - Ensure the plugin compiled and prebuild ran.
-Then open the iOS workspace and check the extension target for the `VoltraUI/` folder and many Swift files (e.g., `VoltraUI.swift`, `Views/*`, `Helpers/*`).
+Then open the iOS workspace and check the extension target for the `Voltra/` folder and many Swift files (e.g., `Voltra.swift`, `Views/*`, `Helpers/*`).

 ## Event forwarding via App Groups (optional)

 The widget writes interaction events to a shared App Group queue.
-The app polls the queue and emits them via `addVoltraUIEventListener`.
+The app polls the queue and emits them via `addVoltraListener`.

 - To enable, pass `groupIdentifier` to the plugin in your app config.
 - The plugin adds the entitlements file and Info.plist keys for the extension and host app.